laurelherting/lmh-headspace/AWS/examTips.md

 6. Read after write consistency after PUTS of new objects
 7. Eventual consistency for overwrite PUTS and DELETES
 8. NOT suitable to install an operating system on
-9. Successful uploads generate HTTP 200 Status code
+9. Successful uploads generate HTTP 200 status code

 ### S3 Tiers
 1. S3